-This macro is really a csh script (if panview recognizes that the "macro" is really a script, it executes it as a system call), because it needs to perform more complex actions.
+This macro is really a csh script, because it needs to perform more complex actions.
 It executes the csh script "set\roi" that takes as arguments <xstart> <ystart> <xlen> ylen>.
 The scripts sets the ROI parameter in the controller (through panview engineering commands) and in panview itself.